DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/shape_finder_overview.rst

 Shape
 -------------------
-User can define shape and shape parameters.
+You can define shape and shape parameters.
 The parameters for different shape is labelled on the shape model.
 Please note that the unit of parameters is pixel unit.